ngocbae98/w3bflix/README.md

 # w3bflix
-Auto bot for w3bflix on Telegram credit by dancay
+Autobot for w3bflix on Telegram credit by dancay

 npm install